charlesmuojekwu/Blockbusters-movie-lists/README.md

 # Blockbusters-movie-lists
-Application to list blockbuster movies built with vuejs and node MEVN
+Application to list blockbuster movies built with vuejs and nodejs MEVN fullstack